civican/legisinfo/43-2/bills/C-30/bill_text.md

   **(1)** Paragraph 3(1)(e) of the `Canada Recovery Benefits Act` is replaced by the following:

-    in the case of an application made under section 4 **by a person other than a person referred to in paragraph (e.1)** in respect of a two-week period beginning in 2021, they had, for 2019 or for 2020 or in the 12-month period preceding the day on which they make the application, a total income of at least $5,000 from the sources referred to in subparagraphs (d)(i) to (v);
+    in the case of an application made under section 4 by a person other than a person referred to in paragraph (e.1) in respect of a two-week period beginning in 2021, they had, for 2019 or for 2020 or in the 12-month period preceding the day on which they make the application, a total income of at least $5,000 from the sources referred to in subparagraphs (d)(i) to (v);

     in the case of an application made under section 4 by a person referred to in paragraph (g) whose benefit period was established on or after September 27, 2020 in respect of a two-week period beginning in 2021, they had, for 2019 or for 2020 or in the 12-month period preceding the day on which they make the application, a total income of at least $5,000 from the sources referred to in subparagraphs (d)(i), (ii), (iv) and (v) and from regular benefits and special benefits, as defined in subsection 2(1) of the `Employment Insurance Act`;

   **(2)** Paragraph 3(1)(g) of the Act is replaced by the following:

-    no benefit period, as defined in subsection 2(1) of the `Employment Insurance Act`, was established or could have been established **in respect of the person** in respect of any week that falls within the two-week period **or, if such a benefit period was established on or after September 27, 2020 in respect of the person in respect of any week that falls within the two-week period**,
+    no benefit period, as defined in subsection 2(1) of the `Employment Insurance Act`, was established or could have been established in respect of the person in respect of any week that falls within the two-week period or, if such a benefit period was established on or after September 27, 2020 in respect of the person in respect of any week that falls within the two-week period,

     the person was paid regular benefits, as defined in that subsection, for the maximum number of weeks for which those benefits may be paid in that benefit period under Part I of that Act, or